 This Crock Pot or pressure cooker chicken kale soup recipe is healthy and hearty.
 It's low carb, keto, dairy-free, AIP paleo, and Whole30 friendly.

 Last weekend, I came down with a mild cold and was looking for a recipe for some comforting low carb chicken soup.
-I found a recipe for one that included kale at AIP Lifestyle and modified it slightly.
+I found a recipe for one that included kale at an AIP Lifestyle website and modified it slightly.

 For some reason, my soup did not come out creamy like the original recipe when I first made it in the Crock Pot.
 But, it was still very tasty and did comfort my cold.